Splinter: Classification

 According to the American Academy of Family Physicians, the most common foreign bodies contracted by people fall into two official classes: biological splinters, and nonbiological splinters.
-In the biological class, splinters include bone, fish spines, teeth, hair and wood.
-Although, in the nonbiological class, common splinters contracted are glass, metal, aluminum, fishhooks, pencil graphite, and plastic.
+Splinters in the biological class are composed of organic material such as bone, fish spines, teeth, hair and wood.
+In the nonbiological class, common splinters contracted are typically made of glass, metal, aluminum, fishhooks, pencil graphite, and plastic.

 Rarely, people may become infected with splinters from more unusual sources.
 Common cases of exotic foreign bodies include sea urchins, insect stings, stingray spines, and even grenade shrapnel.